renatomaia/coutil/doc/manual.md

 ### `file:read (buffer [, i [, j [, offset [, mode]]]])`

-[Await function](#await-function) that awaits until it reads from file `file` at most the number of bytes necessary to fill [memory](https://github.com/renatomaia/lua-memory) `buffer` from position `i` until `j`, following the same sematics of the arguments of [memory.get](https://github.com/renatomaia/lua-memory/blob/master/doc/manual.md#memoryget-m--i--j).
+[Await function](#await-function) that awaits until it reads from file `file` at most the number of bytes necessary to fill [memory](https://github.com/renatomaia/lua-memory) `buffer` from position `i` until `j`, following the same sematics of these arguments in functions of [memory](https://github.com/renatomaia/lua-memory/blob/master/doc/manual.md#lua-module).

 If `offset` is provided,
-the file is read from the `offset` provided from the begin of the file.
+it is the byte offset from the begin of the file where the data must be read.
 In such case,
 the file offset is not changed by this call.
-In the other case,
+Otherwise,
 the current file offset is used and updated.

 If string `mode` is provided with character `~`,